Ever feel like you’re a slave to your hormones? It’s not just your imagination.

 “But the different ratios of estrogen, progesterone, and testosterone throughout the month require different nutritional and detoxification needs.

 “Shaking up what we eat on a week-to-week basis is imperative to support our cyclical body,” she explains.

 According to Dr. Mark Hyman, “Imbalances in your hormones are triggered by bad food.”
 This means removing or limiting sugar, alcohol, and caffeine, especially during the menstrual phase.

 Focus on eating whole foods throughout your cycle to help balance your hormones.
-Eating every three or four hours can also help you manage blood sugar levels and avoid cortisol spikes or mood swings.
+Eating every 3 or 4 hours can also help you to manage blood sugar levels and avoid cortisol spikes or mood swings.